 If you get carer’s allowance and live in Scotland, you'll get an extra carer’s allowance supplement for each six months until carer's allowance is transferred to Scotland.
-The first payment will be £221 in September/October 2018 followed by a second payment of £221 later in 2018, then further payments about every six months.
-There will be a qualifying date for each payment and you'll need to get carer's allowance on the qualifying date.
-The first qualifying date is 16 April 2018.
-If you were receiving carer’s allowance on this date and living in Scotland, you will get a payment.
+There is a qualifying date for each payment and you'll need to get carer's allowance on the qualifying date.
+If you are receiving carer’s allowance on the qualifying date and living in Scotland, you will get a payment automatically.

 Young carers from age 16 can claim carer’s allowance.
 Young carers who don’t qualify for carer’s allowance could get a new young carer grant when it's introduced.
 For example, a young carer in full-time education can't get carer's allowance.
 You could get the young carer grant if you're aged 16 or 17.
 If you stay on at school you could get a grant at age 18.
 You must care for someone who gets certain disability benefits.